TheLastCrusade/SoundStream/docs/Dependencies.md

 SlidingMenu: https://github.com/jfeinstein10/SlidingMenu (at pull request 191)
 ActionBarScherlock: http://actionbarsherlock.com/ (Version 4.2.0)

-Download the zip files and extract them to wherever you would like.
-Just remember where you put them because we need that for importing
+Download the zip files and extract them.
+You only need the library folders for each of these.
+The following steps outline isolating the library folders and putting them in the right directory

+1. Open the unzipped SherlockActionBar folder
+2. Navigate to the directory named library
+3. Rename that directory to ABSLibrary
+4. Move the ABSLibrary directory into the third_party directory
+5. Open the unzipped SlidingMenu folder
+6. Navigate to the directory named library
+7. Rename that directory to SlidingMenuLibrary
+8. Move the SlidingMenuLibrary directoy into the third_party directory

 ###Import Libraries into Eclipse
-We have to import both libraries, but start with SlidingMenu
+We now have to import both libraries into Eclipse.

+Starting with ABSLibrary

 1. Create a new Android Project from Existing Code
-2. Navigate to your unzipped SlidingMenu folder
+2. Navigate to the ABSLibrary
-3. Select the library folder (you can import all of them, but library is the one that we need)
-4. Make sure the library folder is checked, and Select Finish
+3. Make sure the folder is checked and Select Finish
-5. Rename the project that was just created to SlidingMenuLibrary
-6. Ignore the errors for now, we will fix them when we set up the dependencies

-Now on to ActionBarSherlock (again, this applies to Eclipse only)
+Now on to SlidingMenuLibrary (again, this applies to Eclipse only)

 1. Create a new Android Project from Existing Code
-2. Navigate to the unzipped ActionBarSherlock folder
+2. Navigate to the SlidingMenuLibrary
-3. Select the library folder
-4. Make sure the library folder is checked, and Select Finish
+3. Make sure the folder is checked, and Select Finish
-5. Rename the project to ABSLibrary
-6. Clean the ABSLibrary Project
+4. There will be a few errors here - we will fix them in the next section

 ###Set up SlidingMenu Dependencies in Eclipse